 Our policy is very simple, you (the user) own and manage your data.
 We do not store or receive any of your data in our central servers (excluding metadata).
 In addition, we do not (and will not) sell data, metadata, aggregated data or any other user data or information.
 Our revenue model is based on providing premium services, not by selling data.

 - User logins and repositories (user passwords are hashed/salted)

 - Database connection information.
 Database passwords are encrypted and can only be decrypted by the remote agents encryption key.

-- Other data integration information such as jobs, schedules, and transforms
+- General metadata and business rules such as jobs, schedules, and transforms

 What we do not store?